 - The Configure Snowball screen allows you to set the additional amount that you have available to put toward the first debt in your snowball.
 This amount can be changed at any time.

 - A debt’s current balance is automatically estimated based on information input by you.
 (However, please note that this is ONLY an estimate.
 To keep exact records, consult your statements and enter the actual current balance manually on the Edit Debts screen.)

 - Set payment reminders that will appear when the app is running, if desired.
 Once the due date has passed, the reminder will no longer appear.
 Includes a Modify Due Dates option that temporarily advances due dates that would otherwise occur on weekends or non-existent dates.

-- Select one of four different currency types (Dollars, Euros, Pounds, or Yen.)
+- Select one of five different currency types (Dollars, Euros, Pounds, Yen, or a custom currency.)